 - 10.1.
-Reactivity: Hydrofluoric acid will react with and dissolve glass, and other silica containing material.
-May react exothermically with water releasing heat.
-Adding an acid to a base or base to an acid may cause violent reaction. - 10.2.
+Reactivity: May react exothermically with water releasing heat.
+Adding an acid to a base or base to an acid may cause a violent reaction.
+Quartz (silica) will dissolve in hydrofluoric acid producing a corrosive gas, silicon tetrafluoride.
+Calcium oxide reacts with water to form corrosive calcium hydroxide, with evolution of much heat.
+Temperatures as high as 800° C (1472 °F) have been reached with addition of water (moisture in air or soil). - 10.2.
 Chemical Stability: Stable under recommended handling and storage conditions (see section 7). - 10.3.
 Possibility of Hazardous Reactions: Hazardous polymerization will not occur. - 10.4.
 Conditions to Avoid: Direct sunlight, extremely high or low temperatures, and incompatible materials. - 10.5.
-Incompatible Materials: Strong acids, strong bases, strong oxidizers. fluorinated compounds.
-Ammonia.
-Ammonium salts.
-Aluminum.
+Incompatible Materials: Reactive or incompatible with the following materials: oxidizing materials, acids, aluminum and ammonium salt.